 4. Avoid disaster, prevent or mitigate the worst happening

 It may not be until shocks actually happen that you realise life is unpredictable and that things can go wrong that can’t be put back together that quickly.

-Having a range of insurances in place can help prevent financial disaster or at least mitigate some of the worst effects.
+Having a range of insurances in place can help prevent financial disasters or at least mitigate some of the worst effects.

 Critical illness insurance can help mitigate the impact of this.
 It should pay out a lump sum to help cover the loss of income and care costs.

-Having this regular income while you were unable to work might well prevent you from spiralling into financial difficulties.
-The income protection will obviously help you pay your ongoing bills while you recover.
+Having this regular income while you could not work might well prevent you from spiralling into financial difficulties.
+The income protection will help you pay your ongoing bills while you recover.

 Not having to worry about money while you are ill is highly likely to help with your recovery and Peace of Mind.